John Day Fossil Beds National Monument

 Erected by National Park Service.

 Location.
 44° 30.014′ N, 119° 37.321′ W. Marker is near Dayville, Oregon, in Grant County.
 Marker can be reached from County Road 40 (County Route 40).
-Touch for map.
-Road to the Mascall Overlook is well marked on Highway 26 about 4 1/2 miles west of Dayville, Oregon.
+Road to the Mascall Overlook is well marked on Highway 26 about 4 1/2 miles west of Dayville, Touch for map.
 Marker is in this post office area: Dayville OR 97825, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on October 1, 2017.
-This page originally submitted on September 26, 2017, by Don Hann of Canyon City, Oregon.
-This page has been viewed 66 times since then.
+It was originally submitted on September 26, 2017, by Don Hann of Canyon City, Oregon.
+This page has been viewed 289 times since then and 80 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on September 26, 2017, by Don Hann of Canyon City, Oregon. • Bill Pfingsten was the editor who published this page.